Ashi-commits/Data-Analytics---Accounting-Capstone/README.md

 I have created a classification model to predict whether a loan will be fully paid.

-To perform these actions of creating, training and evaluating classification model I am using RandomForestClassifier and LogisticRegression model in Python.
+To perform these actions of creating, training and evaluating classification model I am using RandomForestClassifier and LogisticRegression model.